partmaster/reduced/README.md

+# reduced

-The 'reduced' package defines a minimal API for the basic features of state management frameworks.
+Minimal API for the basic features of state management frameworks:

 1. Read a current state value.
 2. Update a current state value.